 Solids foods at six months

 You can start your baby on solid foods at six months, but don’t expect them to eat much!
 It’s really about getting them used to different flavours and textures – they’ll be getting most of their energy and nutrients from milk.

 From 12 months they may be eating three meals a day plus snacks to supply them with lots of energy, protein, and iron.
-Include protein-rich beans, chickpeas, lentils, nut and seed butter, calcium-fortified yoghurt and drinks.
+Include protein-rich beans, chickpeas, lentils, nut and seed butter, calcium-fortified yogurt, and drinks.

 Experiment with fruit and vegetables, aiming for at least five child-sized portions a day.
-Mix white and wholegrain pasta, couscous, bread and rice to avoid filling up their small stomachs with too much fibre.
+Mix white and wholegrain pasta, couscous, bread and rice to avoid filling up their small stomachs with too much fiber.
 Increase the amount and variety of foods until they are eating the same as you, but in smaller portions.